-- 15. Higher Education providers put in place mechanisms to collect, review and respond as appropriate to evaluations from those concerned with research degrees, including individual research students and groups of research students or their representatives.
-Evaluations are considered openly and constructively and the results are communicated appropriately. - 15.1 Staff/Student liaison groups are established in each Faculty to facilitate student feedback and improve the overall learning experience.
+- 15.1 Staff/Student liaison groups are established in each Faculty to facilitate student feedback and improve the overall learning experience.
 Faculties report to Graduate School Committee in an annual report on the work of liaison groups. - 15.2 Feedback from students is formally sought at various points during their registration (e.g. following induction or training sessions). - 15.3 In addition, the University fully engages with the Higher Education Academy's Postgraduate Research Experience Survey (PRES).
 The results of each biennial survey are analysed and presented to the Graduate School Committee.
 Faculties are then required to provide the Graduate School Committee with formal proposals to address any areas of development identified from the Survey; the Graduate School also uses the PRES results to address any areas of development identified in its role in supporting Postgraduate Research students.
 An appropriate University- wide action plan is prepared and actions taken in response to Postgraduate Research students' comments are subsequently publicised to all Postgraduate Research students. - 15.4 A University-wide system of Postgraduate Research student representation ensures an appropriate route for Postgraduate Research student feedback.
-Information about this is published at http://mynsu.northumbria.ac.uk/adviceandrepresentation/academic reps/researchreps/
+Information about this is published at http://mynsu.northumbria.ac.uk/adviceandrepresentation/academic\reps/researchreps/